PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 # DANCE WITH INTENSITY
 A minimal theme based on the game Dance With Intensity by SimWolf and DJ DraftHorse.
 ## Credits:
 -Original theme by Jose Varela, no longer maintained (detailed credits in README).
-Optimized for NotITG 4.9.1 by PoRa
+Optimized for NotITG 4.9.1 by PoRa with permission.

 ## Changelogs:
 -Added "Play Mods" (takes you to 2P Regular immediately)\